-For web application testing, Selenium Webdriver is unquestionably the best automation tool available.
+For automation testing, Selenium Webdriver is unquestionably the best automation tool available.
 But it’s a known fact that this is mostly a programmer-centric tool.
 Some of its users say that it’s a programmer’s delight but a nightmare for the software testers.
 Since it demands the users to possess technical skills which could become a challenge for the testers.
 You can curb these limitations by using Cucumber which is a behavior-driven development (BDD) framework.
 It reduces the gaps between a software developer and the tester.
 In this post, you’ll find the top Selenium Webdriver Cucumber interview questions and answers for practice.
-Also, you would most likely increase your chances of selecting in the Selenium Webdriver interview.

 The reason we are advocating for Cucumber is its ability to enable writing test cases in plain English language.
 It defines a set of three clauses to start writing a test case.
 With these three verbs Given, When, and Then, you can write test cases in a syntax which is far easier to learn than a standard programming language.
 The driving force behind Cucumber is the Gherkin language which infuses support of the English like syntax in the tool.